guilhermegarcia/fonology/README.md

 # Fonology (BETA)

-The package `fonology` will contain functions to plot vowel trapezoids, find phonemes on the basis of a set of features (or vice-versa), as well as functions to explore the phonology of Portuguese.
+The package `fonology` will contain functions to plot vowel trapezoids, find phonemes on the basis of a set of features (or vice-versa), as well as functions to explore the phonology of Portuguese. `tidyverse` is required.

 ## Current functions